-05-11: Condition and Criteria: We were not provided with adequate supporting documentation for \$100,598 of workers' compensation costs charged to the Title I grant.
+06-10: Condition and Criteria: During our 2005 audit we were not provided with adequate supporting documentation for \$100,598 of workers' compensation costs charged to the Title I grant.
+Similarly in 2006, we were not provided adequate documentation of certain office and travel related costs amounting to less than \$10,000 charged to the Title 1 grant.
 Allowable cost principles contained in OMB A-133 require that all expenditures be adequately documented.